zKillboard/zKillboard/information/faq.md

 ***

+#####Is there a killboard for Singularity (Sisi)?
+What about the Chinese Server?

+CCP has removed all killmail API endpoints from Singularity as some people were found attempting to brute force the ships being tested, and lost, by their rivals for alliance tournaments.

+The Chinese server has it's own set of APIs for the dedicated Chinese server.
+This killboard does not try to mix killmails from different servers that are ran in two very different environments with two different playerbases.

 #####Can you remove a kill from zKillboard because ____________ ?

 Kills are never removed from zKillboard.
 Once zKillboard has a killmail it is disseminated to about dozen other sources via RedisQ.
 Removing a killmail will not prevent the fact that it happened.
 Even if CCP reimbursed your ship and items, the killmail still happened, and it still exists in game too.